Chief Marketing Officer of Ideamotive. Travel addict and remote work advocate.

 SoundCloud is a Berlin-based startup originally created to allow musicians to share music with each other.
 Since then though, it developed into a full-on publishing platform allowing emerging artists to showcase and promote their music.
 With nearly 80 million registered users and over 200 million tracks submitted, SoundCloud is a pretty amazing place to look for new tracks and musical inspirations.

 SoundCloud was born on Ruby on Rails.
 It allowed the platform to iterate fast and keep high-quality code.
-Due to the enormous grow, SoundCloud was latter re-written using JVM.
+Due to the enormous growth, SoundCloud was latter re-written using JVM.

 Urban dictionary is a fantastic place when you need to check the meaning of every slang word or create a new one (hoping that somebody will actually start using it).
 It’s also full of alternative definitions of well-known terms (e.g “programmer” – is a human, rock, or any other object capable of turning pizza and caffeine into code.)